dsouzinator/ASLsignLanguage/README.md

 # ASLsignLanguage
+This project was done in colaboration with [Chirag Gomber](https://github.com/ArtistBanda)

 A deep learning network trained to identify ASL alphabets from a live video stream.
 The letters X, Z, 'nothing' and 'cancel' were excluded from this dataset.

 A future goal is to add these letters into a word along with an autocorrect feature.